Laser turntable: Optora

 In May 2018, Almedio of Japan, a computer drive manufacturer, presented the Optora ORP-1 optical (laser) turntable at the HIGH END Munich audio show.
 Few details were provided by the company because, like the 1984 presentation of the Finial turntable, the Optora was a non-working mockup.
 Company representatives indicated the turntable would use five lasers and be belt-driven, like the ELP.
 However, after producing some promotional materials (since deleted), a price was never announced and the Optora has not been put on the market.
 The company's website devoted to the turntable has since been deleted.

 Performance

-In a 2008 review of the model ELP LT-1LRC, Jonathan Valin in The Absolute Sound claimed:
+In a 2008 review of the model ELP LT-1LRC, Jonathan Valin in The Absolute Sound described its presentation as "pleasant but dull".

-"If I were to describe its presentation in a few words, they would be 'pleasant but dull'."

 Valin commended the tonal accuracy of playback, but criticized the lack of dynamic range and bass response (limitations of the vinyl records themselves).
 He emphasized that records must be wet-cleaned immediately before playback because:

-"Unlike a relatively massive diamond stylus, which plows through a record’s grooves like the prow of a ship, the ELP’s tiny laser-beam styli have next to no mass and cannot move dust particles out of their way.
-Any speck of dirt, however minute, is read by the lasers along with the music."
+Unlike a relatively massive diamond stylus, which plows through a record’s grooves like the prow of a ship, the ELP’s tiny laser-beam styli have next to no mass and cannot move dust particles out of their way.
+Any speck of dirt, however minute, is read by the lasers along with the music.

 In 2008, Michael Fremer noted in Stereophile: